filakhtov/gentoo-use-docs/sys-auth/polkit.md

 # sys-auth/polkit

+### consolekit
+Pull in the [sys-auth/consolekit](sys-auth/consolekit) package as a dependency and ensure that the `policykit` flag is enabled for it.
+This allows to integrate ConsoleKit session tracking with PolicyKit capability checking in order to have more granular control over privileged operations that can be performed by non-root users.
+ConsoleKit exposes session state, whether it is local or remote, active or inactive and PolicyKit can be configured to allow or deny certain privileged actions based on such state.

+This flag should only be enabled if the target system uses ConsoleKit, and it is incompatible with elogind or SystemD's logind.

 ### elogind
 Pass the `--enable-libelogind` option to the configure script.
 Use a `libelogind` library to track session via elogind instead of default ConsoleKit.